turingschool/will-andy-pick-me/README.md

 ## Workflow

 Commit at the end of each iteration (if not more frequently) so we can see the timestamps of your work.
-When you are done/time is up, tag your instructor on the last PR so we can review your work and comment directly on it.
-Make sure to complete the PR template.
+When you are done/time is up, make a PR and be sure to complete the PR template, including tagging your assigned instructor.

 **Iteration 0:** Build Out Comp